Last Updated on

 Stonehenge is unquestionably one of the most recognizable landmarks in the world.
 There are few people who can’t immediately recognize it from a photo.
 It is often placed on lists of world wonders and was even commemorated in song by Spinal Tap.

 The actual site of Stonehenge wasn’t quite what I expected.
-There is a road which passes surprisingly close to it, but you never actually see it in photos.
+There is a road that passes surprisingly close to it, but you never actually see it in photos.
 Also, the impression of large megalithic blocks is somewhat toned down by the fact that you can’t actually get close to the stones anymore.
 You can only walk around the structure at a distance.

 As I write this in December 2012 they are in the process of replacing the current visitor center and removing the road which passes by.
 By 2014 the entire area should be a green pasture with the visitor center about a mile away, out of sight.